At a Glance

 Flower Description

-Tiny clusters of red stamens without petals, 0.5 inch (12 mm) across, on bare branches in January–March; subtle close-up but early-season interest
+Tiny clusters of dark red stamens without petals, 0.5 inch (1.3 cm) across, on bare branches in January-March

 Foliage Description

-Oval with wavy irregular-toothed margins, 2–4 inches (5–10 cm) long; emerging with reddish-purple tints in spring; maturing to glossy dark green; spectacular yellow, orange, red, and burgundy simultaneously in fall
+Glossy dark green, oval with wavy irregular-toothed margins, 2-4 inches (5-10 cm) long; emerging with reddish-purple tints in spring; turns yellow, orange, red, and burgundy simultaneously in fall

 Growing Conditions